nihaadk/h-meal-laravel/README.md

 ![myimage-alt-tag](http://laravel-dn.herokuapp.com/img/logo.png)

-Web application for the control of nutrient intakes to patients in the intensive care unit.
+##Web application for the control of nutrient intakes to patients in the intensive care unit.

 #Link to heroku: http://laravel-dn.herokuapp.com/

-Test user
-  email: user@test.com
-  password: passwordpassword
+Test user: user@test.com with password: passwordpassword

-This project was bootstrapped with Laravel, Chartjs and Jquery.